Inslee extends ban on Washington state indoor dining, closure of gyms, theaters to combat COVID-19

 Inslee had called Nov.
 15, the day he issued the closure orders, “the most dangerous public health day in the last 100 years of our state’s history.”

 “Our consistent mission has been keeping Washingtonians safe and ensuring health care system and hospital capacity,” Inslee said in a prepared statement Wednesday.
-“We understand the profound impact COVID is having on our health care system, families and businesses, but I am heartened by the number of Washingtonians who continue to do the right thing.
-If we continue distancing from others, wearing facial coverings and avoiding social gatherings, we will make it to the other side of this pandemic together.”
+“We understand the profound impact COVID is having on our health care system, families and businesses, but I am heartened by the number of Washingtonians who continue to do the right thing.”

 Inslee’s office said an updated plan would be released next week “to provide a pathway for businesses and workers impacted by this order to reopen safely.”